guillierf/Deploy_NSX-T_Using_ANSIBLE/readme.md

-### Playbooks to deploy NSX-T into a One-Cloud vPOD
+### ANSIBLE Playbooks to deploy NSX-T in a Lab Environment

-More documentation will follow